Applications for our 2020 intake closed on Friday 24 April.

 More information about each of the activities can be found in our Applicant Information Pack.

 Important things to know

-- You will get an email within 2 business days confirming that we’ve received your application.
+- You will get an email within two business days confirming that we’ve received your application.

 - After the closing date, all of the applications will be considered by a selection panel.
 Most of the members of this panel will be autistic adults.

 - You will find out if you are offered a place in the program by email between Monday 25 May and Friday 29 May 2020.

 - We expect there will be approximately 15 places in this year’s program.
 It is very likely we will receive more than 15 applications so not everyone who applies will be offered a place.

 If you like, you can read more about the history of the program.
 You can also watch some short videos of our 2018 Future Leaders graduates sharing their thoughts about the program.

 Frequently Asked Questions

 Below you can find answers to some of the other questions you may have about the program.
 Please also read the Applicant Information Pack to see if the answer to your questions is there.